-About: The director of Grady Sports, Professor Michaelis teaches classes in the college’s Sports Media Certificate program.
+About: Vicki Michaelis is the director of the John Huland Carmical Sports Media Institute at UGA.
+She teaches classes in the institute’s undergraduate Sports Media Certificate program.

 M.S., Journalism, Northwestern University

 B.S., Journalism, Northwestern University